patrickgrady/pgrady-site/_posts/2015-05-14-interlochen.md

 layout: post
 date: 2015-05-14
 name: int
-client: Interlochen Center for the Arts
+client: "Interlochen Center for the\xA0Arts"
 headline: Two lines and more and more and more and more?
 project-date: February–April 2014
 tags: